publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schII/ptA/m__us_usc_t42_s7521.md

  __Study on Emission of Sulfur-Bearing Compounds From Motor Vehicles and Motor Vehicle and Aircraft Engines__

     [Pub.
-L. 95–95, title IV, § 403(g)][/us/pl/95/95/s403/g], Aug.
+L. 95–95, title IV][/us/pl/95/95/tIV], § 403(g), Aug.
 7, 1977, [91 Stat.
 793][/us/stat/91/793], provided that the Administrator of the Environmental Protection Agency conduct a study and report to the Congress by the date one year after Aug.
 7, 1977, on the emission of sulfur-bearing compounds from motor vehicles and motor vehicle engines and aircraft engines.

  __Ex.
 Ord.
 No. 13432.
 Cooperation Among Agencies in Protecting the Environment With Respect to Greenhouse Gas Emissions From Motor Vehicles, Nonroad Vehicles, and Nonroad Engines__